 If it weren’t for an artist and a photographer, Yellowstone National Park might never have become the world’s first national park in 1872.
 For years rugged explorers returned from the Yellowstone region with stories of a strange landscape dotted with steaming pools.
 In 1871 artist Thomas Moran and photographer William Henry Jackson joined a 40-day geological survey in the area.
 Their paintings and photos helped inspire Congress and President Grant to create the park.

 Yellowstone is a large park; it’s hard to even skim its attractions in one day.
-We recommend one day of wildlife watching and one day of geyser gazing.
+We recommend two days to a week.